MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2205-use-managed-equivalents-of-win32-api.md

 ## Cause

-A platform invoke method is defined and a method with the equivalent functionality exists in the [!INCLUDE[dnprdnshort](../code-quality/includes/dnprdnshort_md.md)] class library.
+A platform invoke method is defined and a method with the equivalent functionality exists in the .NET Framework class library.

 ## Rule description